|Type:||Upper stage rocket|

 Courtesy of Pratt & Whitney Group United Technologies Corporation

 The RL-10, which served as the power plant for NASA's upper-stage Centaur space launch vehicle, was the first rocket engine to use high-energy liquid hydrogen as a fuel.
 It has provided precisely controlled, reliable power for lunar and planetary explorations.
 The RL-10 embodied numerous advanced design features, including multiple use of its fuel with the “bootstrap cycle.”
 The RL-10 is also capable of multiple restarts in space, which enables positioning of satellites or further escape of Earth's gravity.

 Design of the RL-10 began in the fall of 1958 at the Pratt & Whitney Aircraft Florida Research and Development Center.
 In the first flight demonstration on November 27, 1963, a pair of RL-10s successfully boosted a Centaur space vehicle into orbit around the earth.
 Two months later, on January 29, 1964, a six-engine cluster of RL-10s generated 90,000 pounds of thrust to lift the first test flight of the Saturn S-IV stage, pioneering hydrogen technology on the Saturn I booster.

-Email if you have any information or comments on the Pratt & Whitney RL-10A-1.
+Send in this Contact Reference Form if you have any information or comments on the Pratt & Whitney RL-10A-1.